 - Track eating habits.
 Take note of which foods are most popular with your loved one, which are least difficult for him or her to self-feed, how many meals/snacks tend to be eaten and also at what times throughout the day, etc. Don’t forget to include beverages, to ensure the senior is taking in sufficient amounts of water to remain hydrated.
 In reviewing your notes, you may find that six smaller sized meals throughout the span of the day are better for your family member than three larger ones, for instance.

 - Track safety considerations.
 Maintaining safety is a high consideration in dementia care, with a number of dangers that could derive from wandering, dizziness/balance problems, hallucinations, and misunderstanding what common items are used for, in particular thinking a household cleaner could actually be a sports drink.
 Securing dangerous items or putting them in out-of-reach places is extremely important, and keeping a summary of changes made to the home environment for safety’s sake can be very helpful to notify other friends and family to potential risks.

 It’s also a good idea to take your journal with you to your loved one’s medical appointments, and bring any concerns documented to his / her attention.
 This allows you to be thoroughly prepared in advance of appointments with concerns you need to get answered, capitalizing on the limited time available to consult with doctors.

-Contact our highly skilled and experienced experts in dementia care Chesapeake and the surrounding areas depend on for specialized in-home care that improves safety while maximizing purpose, independence, and meaning – making each day the best it can be for a person with dementia.
+Contact our highly skilled and experienced agency in at home care in Virginia Beach and the surrounding areas depend on for specialized in-home care that improves safety while maximizing purpose, independence, and meaning – making each day the best it can be for a person with dementia.
 Call us at 757-640-0557 to learn more.